AC1976/Charted/README.md

 **Charted** - Making organizational structures visual and interactive.

-*Built with ❤️ for corporate structure analysis*
+*Built with ❤️ by Claude A.I. and A.C. van der Linde*